Common Beginner Errors in Padel

 • Empty space left between positions

-• Confusion on lobs and smashes
+• Confusion on lobs & smashes

 Fix: